MEV Capture Through Time-Advantaged Arbitrage: Model Description

 On the other hand, the expected profit obtained by arbitraging is given by the same formula as in the previously considered case of arbitraging at the end of the time window.
 Concretely, it is given by

-Therefore, the expected profit of the optimal strategy for the advantaged arbitrageur is defined as the maximum of the expected profit of these two possible decisions:
+Therefore, the advantaged arbitrageur's optimal expected profit is given by the maximum of the expected profit of their two possible decisions:

-Finally, we want to express $opt(pArb(p),0,t)$ in terms of results from later times steps.
+Finally, to obtain a recursive definition, we express $opt(pArb(p),0,t)$ in terms of results from times steps later than $t$.
 This is needed for the empirical analysis later on.
-Since no profitable arbitrage trade is possible by definition of $pArb(p)$, the only option is to wait for a time step $\Delta$.
+Since, by definition of $pArb(p)$, no profitable arbitrage trade is possible in this situation, the arbitrageur's only option is to wait for a time step $\Delta$.
 Therefore,

 The four expressions above fully define $opt$ for all input values, given the $profit()$ function and the distribution of price changes $p_\Delta$.